ab1mbola/hngx-task-2/README.md

 ## Build Setup

-A movie discovery web application that allows users to search for movies, view details about them.
+A movie discovery web application that allows users to search for movies, and view details about them.

 ### To run this application, run the following commands: